Interview taken with Ambika P.

 How did you achieve a successful career?

-I do not consider myself to have reached a high point Nepal
+I do not consider myself to have reached a high point .
+I am reasonably happy where I am as I have a

 As most of the new generation of Nepalis here